flycheck/flycheck/CONTRIBUTING.md

 liberally.

 To open an issue simply fill out the [issue form][].
 To help us fix the issue, include as much information as possible.
-In doubt, better include too much than too little.
+If in doubt, better include too much than too little.
 Here’s a list of facts that are important:

 * What you did, and what you expected to happen instead
-* Whether and how you could [reproduce the issue in emacs -Q][emacsQ]
+* Whether and how you were able to [reproduce the issue in emacs -Q][emacsQ]
 * Your Flycheck setup from `M-x flycheck-verify-setup`
 * Your operating system
 * Your Emacs version from `M-x emacs-version`